Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

 !!! abstract "Summary"

-    Channels is one of Nextflow's most powerful features by allowing data to flow into, and between processes.
+    Channels are one of Nextflow's most powerful features by allowing data to flow into, and between processes.
 In this lesson, we:

     1. Created a queue channel
     2. Used the `val` input qualifer to provide a string input